 This report is about how precious and nutritious coconut is, and it talked about some short story that have to do with coconut.
 Frist, the report began with an event of an allegations of misuse of Thai monkeys to coconut and other harvest fruits.
 The people who did this things profess that he didn’t “abuse” those monkey.
 He said that the monkey was hurt is because he doesn’t familiar to training monkey.
 He start to talk about the experience of visited to the South, and he said the coconut was very hard to took, only the monkey can climb up the tree and get it.
 The second story was talked about a person’s recall, when he was young, coconut was the same as banana, full of the fairly exacted; and people love coconut even made a lovely song for it.
 He love knocked coconut off its perch hardly, but he didn’t realize there are so much coconut had been dialed down when he knocked coconut off its perch.
 The third story is talking about people used to crazy about the coconut song, and decided to play it every time when Cambridge United Football Club win.
 The fourth story is talking about a one crew have a lot of coconut on the boat when they have a disaster on the boat and lose connection to the lifeboat, and they survived because coconut is rich in nutrients and water.
 The last story is talking about how high the coconut was in Thailand and PC times.
 This article tells us more about coconut, and let us understand more about how precious coconut is.

-[Journal 5: Write a 200-300 word summary of the article using at least three direct quotes.: Draft 2]
+[Journal 5: Write a 200-300 word summary of the article.
+Use three direct quotes.: Draft 2]

+Journal Prompt 5: Summary of “A lovely bunch of coconuts and all that”

+Summary of “A lovely bunch of coconuts and all that”

+This article is about how precious and nutritious the coconut is, and it told a short story that has to do with coconuts.